-This interpreting “angel” personally responds to Zechariah with the interpretation of the vision.
+This interpreting “angel” personally responded to Zechariah with the interpretation of the vision.

 And the man who stood among the myrtle trees answered and said, “These are the ones whom the Lord has sent to walk to and fro [patrol] throughout the earth.”

-The riders on the other horses than red were dispatched to go throughout the earth.
+The riders on the other (not red) horses were dispatched to go throughout the earth.
 The idea is to reconnoiter the world, not just the Persian empire.

 So they answered the Angel of the Lord,

-It was the “Angel of the LORD” (the preincarnate Christ) who rode the red horse in verse eight.
-The other riders now give a report to the Angel of the LORD.
+It was the “Angel of the LORD” (the preincarnate Christ) who rode the red horse in verse 8.
+The other riders now gave a report to the Angel of the LORD.
 Note Zechariah 1:13.

 who stood among the myrtle trees [shrubs], and said, “We have walked to and fro throughout the earth,

 The scouting patrol reconnoitered throughout the earth and came back with a report to the red-horse rider.

 and behold, all the earth is resting quietly.”

 The peace of the world probably refers to political peace in respite from war.
 This was disappointing news to the red rider because there was no indication of the end of the Times of the Gentiles.
 The Messianic kingdom was not fulfilled.
 The nations of the world were at peace from divine discipline (Hag 2:21,22).
 God is displeased with the Gentile nations at rest while His people are under duress.